Wess–Zumino model

 In theoretical physics, the Wess–Zumino model has become the first known example of an interacting four-dimensional quantum field theory with linearly realised supersymmetry.
 In 1974, Julius Wess and Bruno Zumino studied, using modern terminology, dynamics of a single chiral superfield (composed of a complex scalar and a spinor fermion) whose cubic superpotential leads to a renormalizable theory.
+It is a special case of 4D N = 1 global supersymmetry.

 The treatment in this article largely follows that of Figueroa-O'Farrill's lectures on supersymmetry, and to some extent of Tong.

 The model is an important model in supersymmetric quantum field theory.
 It is arguably the simplest supersymmetric field theory in four dimensions, and is ungauged.